dcwbrown/OBSOLETE-olang/README.md

-### Vishap Oberon - Cross-platform Oberon compiler for 32 and 64 bit Unix/Linux/Windows.
+### Vishap Oberon - Cross-platform Oberon compiler.

-This is Norayr Chilingarian's Vishap Oberon adapted to build more easily on a wider variety of modern platforms, including cygwin, native Windows and even android under termux.
+This is Norayr Chilingarian's Vishap Oberon adapted to build more easily on a wider variety of modern platforms, including Linuxes, BSDs, MAC OSx Darwin, Cygwin on WIndows, Mingw on Cygwin on Windows, Microsoft Visual C++ and even Android under Termux.
 See 'Changes relative to Vishap Oberon' below.

 #### Building and installation summary